gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 MVM Clusters
 ------------

+..
+IMPORTANT:: MVM clusters are currently in a closed beta with a selected subset of the customer base.
+It is not for production use and is not available to appliances that are not part of the closed beta program.
+Expect that MVM Cluster capabilities, as well as this documentation, will change significantly over the coming months.

 MVM virtualization solution is a hypervisor clustering technology utilizing KVM.
 Beginning with just a few basic Ubuntu boxes, |morpheus| can create a cluster of hypervisor hosts complete with monitoring, failover, easy migration of workloads across the cluster, and zero-downtime maintenance access to hypervisor host nodes.
 All of this is backed by |morpheus| Tenant capabilities, a highly-granular RBAC and policy engine, and Instance Type library with automation workflows.

 Features
 ^^^^^^^^

+**Host Features**

 - Automated MVM cluster provisioning
 - Ceph storage configuration for multi-node clusters
 - Cluster and individual host monitoring
 - Add hosts to existing clusters
-- Console support for cluster hosts and running workloads
+- Console support for cluster hosts
 - Add, edit and remove networks and data stores from clusters
 - Gracefully take hosts out of service with maintenance mode
 - Migration of workloads across hosts
+- Configurable automatic failover of running workloads when a host is lost
+- Integration with |morpheus| costing
+- Governance through |morpheus| RBAC, Tenancy, and Policies

+**VM Features**

 - Workload provisioning and monitoring
+- Console support for running workloads
+- Migration of VMs across hosts
+- Configure automatic failover for individual VMs in the event a host is lost
 - Reconfigure running workloads to resize plan, add/remove disks, and add/remove network interfaces
-- Configurable automatic failover of running workloads when a host is lost
-- Backup and restore
+- Backup and restore MVM workloads
 - Take snapshots and revert to snapshots
 - |morpheus| library and automation support
-- Integration with |morpheus| costing
+- Integration with |morpheus| costing features
-- Governance through |morpheus| RBAC, Tenancy, and Policies

 Base Cluster Details
 ^^^^^^^^^^^^^^^^^^^^